tprabhakarreddy/terraform/Day-2-input-vars-outputs/Readme.md

 1. significance of .tfvars
 2. significance of output.tf
 3. terraform plan -var or terraform apply -var
-4. Determine which value to apply if the  value is defined in multiple places (e.g., main.tf, variables.tf, and terraform.tfvars)
+4. Determine which value to apply if the  value is defined in multiple places (e.g., -var, variables.tf, and terraform.tfvars)
 5. terraform plan -var-file <filename> or terraform apply -var-file <filename>
 6. terraform fmt
 7. terraform validate
 ----------------------------------------------------------------------------------
+###  Determine which value to apply if the  value is defined in multiple places (e.g., -var, variables.tf, and terraform.tfvars)

 In Terraform, variables can be defined in multiple places.
 When you specify values for variables in multiple places, Terraform applies a particular order of precedence to determine which value to use.
 Here's how the variable assignment works: